-The role of the glomerulus is to remove all the small metabolic toxins from the blood stream and leave the larger molecules (specifically blood proteins) in the blood where they belong.
+The glomeruli are microscopic structures in the kidney that filter toxins (waste products of normal bodily functions) out of the blood.
+The role of the glomeruli is to remove all the small metabolic toxins from the bloodstream and leave the larger molecules (specifically blood proteins) in the blood where they belong.
 The filtration of these waste materials is the first step in the formation of urine.
-Additional filtering occurs in the kidney tubules where electrolytes such as sodium and potassium are conserved or excreted as needed.
+Additional filtering occurs in the kidney tubules where electrolytes, such as sodium and potassium, are conserved or excreted as needed.
 There are millions of glomeruli within the kidneys.
 When these structures are damaged, kidney function is greatly impaired and toxins build up in the body, causing serious illness.

 What causes glomerulonephritis?

-- Chronic periodontal (dental) disease
+- chronic periodontal (dental) disease

-- Heartworm infection
+- heartworm infection

-- Feline immunodeficiency virus (FIV)
+- feline immunodeficiency virus (FIV)

-- Pyometra (a bacterial infection of the uterus)
+- pyometra (a bacterial infection of the uterus)

-- Endocarditis (bacterial infection in the heart, often secondary to periodontal disease)
+- endocarditis (bacterial infection in the heart, often secondary to periodontal disease

-- Chronically inflamed skin
+- chronically inflamed skin

-- Immune-mediated diseases (such as lupus erythematosus or discoid lupus)
+- immune-mediated diseases (such as lupus erythematosus or discoid lupus)

-- Chronic pancreatitis
+- chronic pancreatitis